 Distracted Driving in Nevada

 Driving is not something that should be taken lightly.
-If a driver doesn’t concentrate on driving and he is alone, the risk of an accident is certain.
+If a driver does not concentrate on driving and he is alone, the risk of an accident is certain.
 Apparently, distracted driving causes more accidents than drunk driving.

-One might think that a quick peek on their smartphones while driving is harmless, but it’s the littlest thing that can trigger greater disarray.
+One might think that a quick peek on their smartphones while driving is harmless, but it is the littlest thing that can trigger greater disarray.
 In Nevada, distracted driving is strictly prohibited and the police employ a “Zero Tolerance” rule over it.